CloudCommandos/shares/Ansible Workshop/handout.md

 <div style="page-break-after: always;"></div>

 #### 3.1.2 Part Two - Introduction to Roles & Tags
-Exercise 1 part 2 will focus on the introduction of `roles` and `tags` module.
+Exercise 1 part two will focus on the introduction of `roles` and `tags` module.
 One of the best practices is to keep the Ansible environment well organised.
 This can be achieved through the use of `roles` module and file directories to organise all the tasks instead of having all contents inside a single main script.
 If the project uses alot of tasks, the main script will look very messy and hard to maintain.
 Using the `roles` module, users can split up all the tasks in the main script into individual roles and store the actual tasks in the `roles` directory, thus keeping the main script neat and tidy.

 The `tags` module can be used to provide tagging to each individual role task or the whole task.
 By default Ansible will run all the tasks inside the main script, however with the use of `tags` module the user can specify which tasks to run instead of all the tasks.

-1. Create exercise 1 part 2 task in `main-script.yaml`
+1. Create exercise 1 part two task in `main-script.yaml`

     ```bash
     nano main-script.yaml
     ```

-    Add the following into `main-script.yaml` below exercise 1 part 1 task (Replace 'X' with the number assigned to you)
+    Add the following into `main-script.yaml` below exercise 1 part Once task (Replace 'X' with the number assigned to you)

     ```yaml
-    - name: Exercise 1 Part 2 - Introduction to roles & tags
+    - name: Exercise 1 Part two - Introduction to roles & tags
       hosts:
         targetnodeX
       roles: